quill-of-quantum/Initialization-Strategies-for-MLPs/readme.md

 ## 🚀 Experiment Setup & Recommendations

-We initially implemented the framework using **NumPy** integrated with the `courselib` educational framework (a teaching support package provided by the instructor).
+We initially implemented the framework using **NumPy** integrated with the `courselib` educational framework.
-However, this version was found to be significantly slower (≈ 20 seconds per epoch on average).
+However, this version was found to be significantly slow (≈ 20 seconds per epoch on average).
-To efficiently evaluate a wide variety of activation and initialization combinations, we transitioned to a **PyTorch GPU-accelerated version**, reducing the average epoch time to **about 3 seconds**.
+To efficiently evaluate a wide variety of activation and initialization combinations, we transitioned to a **PyTorch GPU-accelerated version** (also can run without GPU on Mac), reducing the average epoch time to about 3 seconds.

 - ✅ The main experiment is implemented in [`run.ipynb`](./run.ipynb) using PyTorch with GPU acceleration.
 - 🧪 The original NumPy + `courselib` implementation is retained at the end of the notebook for verification and comparison.